 2. Attend professional development that is built for creative teachers.
 There may be some opportunities in your area where teachers can take a workshop in an art form or in arts integration.
-The Summer Teacher Art Retreat is something I am looking forward to for sure!
-This is a great three days of teachers being creative.
-We get together and actually DO stuff: make visual art, listen to and create music, tells stories, move and dance, write poetry and of course relate it all to what we do with our students day in and day out.
-Be on the lookout for a smashing deal for teachers who sign up THIS month in anticipation for the retreat.
+The VIRTUAL Teacher Art Retreat is something teachers LOVE!
+This is an amazing collection of workshops and experiences for teachers to Get Inspired and Be Creative.
+In this PD, teachers actually DO stuff: make visual art, listen to and create music, tells stories, move and dance, write poetry and of course relate it all to what we do with our students day in and day out.

 3. Check out the Creativity Challenges over at FiguringOutHowthePiecesFit where Melissa Edwards has posed some thought provoking prompts.
 She surely has a knack for getting the creative juices flowing!

 4. If you live or work in NH, you may be interested in the next New Hampshire Arts Learning Network (NHALN) Meet-Up and Potluck.
 I am excited to be hosting this regional meet-up in Hampton, NH on February 7, 2013 from 6-8 pm.
 Our focus discussion will be how we can promote creativity in learning.
 If you would like more information, please contact us or go to THIS INVITATION PAGE to find out more or to add your thoughts.
 I will also post an update later this month on our discussions.

 5. Check out my new book Studio Days.
 This book is designed for creative teachers who want to share the creative process with their students while aligning their content standards with arts standards.